caiostringari/pywavelearn/README.md

 # Installation:

-PyWaveLearn can only be installed from the source code.
+pywavelearn can only be installed from the source code.

 First, make sure you have all the dependencies: